sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ---

-## Blockquotes
+## Blockquote

-*Narrative of the Life* also includes several blockquotes.
+*Narrative of the Life* also includes several blockquote elements.
 You can also find another example of blockquote use in the footnote of "O Captain!
 My Captain!"
-Simple blockquotes are simple enough in Markdown:
+Simple blockquote are simple enough in Markdown:

 ~~~
 > This is to certify that I, the undersigned, have given the bearer, my servant, full liberty to go to Baltimore, and spend the Easter holidays.